The whole school takes part in forest school sessions at Fawley Infant School.

 When and where does Forest School happen?

 Although Forest School programmes are often run in woodlands this Forest School will actually take place on the school grounds.
-It will take place every Wednesday.
+It will take place every Tuesday for year R and year 1 and Wednesdays for year 2.

 Who is organising and running Forest School?